Ctd76/hello-world/README.md

 Hi Humans!

 Madde a few changes to the test file in our lab.
+Seems like a good idea.